 In our internet-connected world, sharing passwords should be safe and secure.
-So what are the best ways to share passwords?
+So what is the safest way to share passwords?
 We’ll walk you through the most secure ways to share sensitive information and help you regain control over your digital privacy.

 First, let’s quickly review some of the common ways we all might, but probably should not, share passwords…

-The ideal setup for sharing secure information is to use end-to-end encryption.
+The ideal setup for sharing secure information is to use end-to-end encryption, which is the secure way to share passwords.
 This means that as soon as the first user inputs the information, like a password, it is automatically encrypted.
 Then as the password is shared, it remains encrypted so no other entity can view it in transit, nor can anyone see it stored within a cloud or server for syncing.
 The recipient, on the receiving end, will decrypt the information for use.

 This is exactly the type of architecture implemented by popular password managers such as Bitwarden.
 Details on the Bitwarden security framework are explained in the security section of our help site.

 When thinking about sharing secure information, it is common to consider the basics of sharing with a single user.
 The following diagram illustrates the end-to-end encryption and decryption of sharing a secure information item.
 However, the basic approach lacks scale.
 As soon as you want to share multiple passwords with multiple people, the model of sharing one-to-one gets too complex to manage.

 In the context of a business, or more specifically any group of people organizing with a shared purpose, it is helpful to assemble more than a single password into a collection that can be shared with multiple users.

 In this model, you begin with an organization.
 That could be a family, team, or enterprise.
 All of your colleagues become members of this organization and you can now use the best way to share passwords with a team.
 Everyone has a personal vault of items but then as part of the organization, everyone also has access to shared collections.
 Think of collections as shared folders.